dhtxx1996/design-gym/tasks/ph_sensitive_design/question_easy.md

 - Predict structure for at least 1 designed sequence
 - Extract pLDDT scores from B-factor column
 - Filter predictions with **mean pLDDT > 80**
+- **Verify Motif**: Confirm that the predicted structure contains the intended motif residues (e.g., His) at the correct network positions.

 ## Deliverables